NHS complaints procedure

 If you are dissatisfied with our response, you can ask us to consider your complaint at Stage two.

 We will look at your complaint at this stage if you are dissatisfied with our response at Stage one.
 We also look at some complaints immediately at this stage, if it is clear that they are complex or need detailed investigation.

-We will acknowledge your complaint within three working days.
-We will give you our decision as soon as possible.
+We will acknowledge your complaint and respond as soon as possible.
 This will be after no more than 20 working days unless there is clearly a good reason for needing more time.